giokincade/primary/README.md

 * `notebooks` is where all the Jupyter Notebooks live.
 This tends to be the entry-point for analysis.
 * `analysis` is where the core analysis logic lives.
 Jupyter notebook can quickly become a mess so I tend to put all logic in separate python modules.
-* `lib` is where re-usable library code, like functions to pull DataFrames from Redshift, live.
+* `lib` is where re-usable library code, like functions to pull DataFrames from Snowflake, live.
 * `sql` is where all the sql files live.
 * `tests` is where all the tests live, in a directory-structure that mirrors the outer repo.
 * `static_data` is for storing small static datasets, like the list of categories.